 Michelle Malonza

-Michelle is a Research Associate at ILINA, where she co-leads the Program's policy engagement, mentors Junior Research Fellows, and conducts research.
-Her research so far has focused on the governance of AI in Global South contexts, including co-authoring a paper mapping the roles that these contries can play in ensuring safe AI development, and most recently, examining the risks of automation-first AI adoption.
-She is interested in regulatory design and interpretation, and in how exisiting legal principles can be adapted to govern AI.
-Previously, she was an AI Futures Fellow and a Visiting Researcher at the Centre for the Study of Existential Risk (CSER).
+Michelle is a Research Associate at ILINA, where she pursues two strands of work: the governance of AI in Global South countries, and the governance of AI agents in general.
+She also serves as Head of Policy, leading efforts to integrate AI safety considerations into African governments' AI decision-making.
+Her research includes work on the role of Global South countries in safe AI development and an analysis of the risks of automation-first AI adoption in these regions.
+Previously, Michelle was an AI Futures Fellow and Visiting Researcher at the Centre for the Study of Existential Risk (CSER).
 She holds an undergraduate law degree from Strathmore University and a Master of Laws degree from Columbia Law School.

 Contact: michelle@ilinaprogram.org